hdtradeservices/api-proto/docs/docs.md

 1. Product data is enabled for at least one Variant in the Listing

-2. All Variants in the Listing have a status of `UNKNOWN` or `RETIRED` in Zentail |
+2. No variants have a channel ID |
 | ListUpdatedListings | [ListSinceRequest](#listing_api-ListSinceRequest) | [ListListingsResponse](#listing_api-ListListingsResponse) | ListUpdateListings will return any listing that:

-1. Has at least one Variant with a status other than `UNKNOWN` or `RETIRED`
+1. Has at least one Variant with a channel ID

 2. Has a Product Data change since the last timestamp (including Variants)

-TODO: update this based on whether or not variants can have different product data enablednesses

 3. Product Data is enabled for the Listing |
 | ListVariantsWithUpdatedInventory | [ListInventorySinceRequest](#listing_api-ListInventorySinceRequest) | [ListVariantsResponse](#listing_api-ListVariantsResponse) | ListVariantsWithUpdatedInventory will return any variant that:

-1. Has a status other than `UNKNOWN` or `RETIRED`

-2. Has an inventory change since the last timestamp
+1. Has an inventory change since the last timestamp

-3. Inventory Data is enabled for the Variant |
+2. Inventory Data is enabled for the Variant |
 | ListVariantsWithUpdatedPricing | [ListSinceRequest](#listing_api-ListSinceRequest) | [ListVariantsResponse](#listing_api-ListVariantsResponse) | ListVariantsWithUpdatedPricing will return any variant that:

-1. Has a status other than `UNKNOWN` or `RETIRED`

-2. Has a pricing change since the last timestamp
+1. Has a pricing change since the last timestamp

-3. Pricing Data is enabled for the Variant |
+2. Pricing Data is enabled for the Variant |
 | UpdateStatus | [UpdateStatusRequest](#listing_api-UpdateStatusRequest) | [UpdateStatusResponse](#listing_api-UpdateStatusResponse) | UpdateStatus updates the status of a listing |
 | UpdateChannelListingID | [UpdateChannelListingIDRequest](#listing_api-UpdateChannelListingIDRequest) | [UpdateChannelListingIDResponse](#listing_api-UpdateChannelListingIDResponse) | UpdateChannelListingID updates the channel ID for the listing |
 | ReplaceErrors | [ReplaceErrorsRequest](#listing_api-ReplaceErrorsRequest) | [ReplaceErrorsResponse](#listing_api-ReplaceErrorsResponse) | ReplaceErrors replaces the errors for a variant |